Updated December 8the, 2023.

 - Traditional-Combination – their focus is more on their family than a career.

 - Non-Traditional-Combination – their focus is more on their career than family.

-It is critical to understand how each type of woman reacts and what they look for in a financial professional.
+Understanding how each type of woman reacts and what they look for in a financial professional is critical.